JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 - Teensy
 ---

-I spent this weekend designing and building the main control board for my ongoing interactive fountain project.
+I spent this weekend designing and building the main control board for my design group's ongoing interactive fountain project for SYDE 361.
 This board is responsible for controlling the water jet height and direction.

 #### Materials

-For a micro-controller we used the [Teensy-LC](https://www.pjrc.com/teensy/).
+For the micro-controller I opted to use the [Teensy-LC](https://www.pjrc.com/teensy/).
 Teensy is cheap ($12), Arduino compatible, and ideal for this style of rapid prototyping.
 Unlike development boards with headers, these can be plugged directly into a breadboard, or soldered into a circuit, which is super convenient.

 We ordered our pumps from China on [Aliexpress](http://www.aliexpress.com/store/product/12V-Mini-DC-Pump-3M-4-2W-Plastic-Aquarium-Pump-Submersible-240L-H-Super-long-life/912512_580455097.html).
 They are very powerful for the price.
 In tests we managed to produce streams of water up to >1m high.